 Jujube is one of the most important fruit crop of Sindh(Pakistan).
 It is known as the King of arid region fruits, because it can adapt and tolerate the biotic and a biotic stresses prevailing in the rain fed areas [1].
 Jujubes are the species of the genus Ziziphus belongs to the family Rhamnaceae [2, 3].
-Z. mauritiana possess greater genetic diversity and thought to occur in nearly every continent of the world.
-It has ability to grow even an excessive drought and is believed to be the dominant component of the natural vegetation of the India and Pakistan deserts; therefore, it is quoted as an example of extreme drought-hardy species of the world [4].
-Well-drained sandy loam soils are considered as best suited for Jujube cultivation, but it can be successfully grown in many types of soils, even high alkaline soils [5, 6, 7].
+Z. mauritiana possess great genetic diversity and thought to occur in nearly every continent of the world.
+It has ability to grow even an excessive drought and is believe to be the dominant component of the natural vegetation of the India and Pakistan deserts; therefore, it is quote as an example of extremely drought-hardy species of the world [4].
+Well-drained sandy loam soils are considered as best suited for Jujube cultivation but it can be successfully grown in many type of soils even high alkaline soils [5, 6, 7].
 In addition, jujube can also adopt harsh conditions of temperatures as high as 49-50 °C. However, fruit set adversely affected at temperatures above 35 °C [8, 9].
-It has been reported that fruit quality can be obtained best under hot, sunny and drought conditions, but a rainy season may support vegetative growth and flowering, ideally providing enough residual moisture of soil to develop the fruit to maturity [10] Sindh province is peculiar in many varieties of Jujube including Golden Gola, White Gola, Black Gola, Lootari Gola, Soofy Umran and White Kherol are cultivated commercially throughout province [11].
+It have been reported that fruit quality can be obtained best under hot, sunny and drought conditions, but a rainy season may support vegetative growth and flowering, ideally providing enough residual moisture of soil to develop the fruit to maturity [10] Sindh province is peculiar in many varieties of Jujube including Golden Gola, White Gola, Black Gola, Lootari Gola, Soofy Umran and White Kherol are cultivated commercially throughout province [11].
 However, district Hyderabad, Tando Allahyar, Mirpurkhas, Tando Muhammad Khan and Matiari are the largest commercially jujube producing regions of Sindh province.
-Jujube is known to attack by 23 different species of insect pest [12] Among all the insect pests Jujube Hairy caterpillar, Euproctis fraterna Moore is considered as a serious pest of Jujube [13,14].
+Jujube is known to attack by 23 different species of insect pest [12] Among all the insect pests Jujube Hairy caterpillar, Euproctis fraterna Moore is considered as serious pest of Jujube [12, 13] (Shah et al., 1990; Khan, 1994 and [14] Mann and Kansal, 1999).
 Polyphagous hairy cater pillars are also destructive to Jujube during summer.
-The caterpillars feed gregariously on the epidermal tissues of the leaves from lower surface and also feeds on fruits [15,16] observed that the larvae of Hairy caterpillar damage the jujube plant by scraping the chlorophyll content of leaves, resulting in skeletonization of the leaves.
-There is a great need for advanced research to produce reliable planting materials of selected superior germplasm especially with excellent fruit characteristics, adaptation of germplasm to stress conditions, and protecting from insect pests.
+The caterpillars feed gregariously on the epidermal tissues of the leaves from lower surface and also feeds on fruits observed that the larvae of Hairy cater pillar damage the jujube plant by scraping the chlorophyll content of leaves, resulting in skeletonization of leaves [15,16].
+There is a great need of advanced research to produce reliable planting materials of selected superior germplasm especially with excellent fruit characteristics, adaptation of germplasm to stress conditions, and protecting from insect pests.
 In addition, there is a need of applied research to adapt available techniques to planting systems for particular agro ecological and climatic zones.